I’ve been lost too!

 – Martha Graham

-Leisure is a significant part of my life and I carry a fundamental value that through play and recreation, each person can explore their deepest passions and express who they are truly meant to be.
-Leisure is more than just free time.
+Play and recreation are a significant part of my life and I carry a fundamental value that through play and recreation, each person can explore their deepest passions and express who they are truly meant to be.
+Play is more than just free time.
 It is a state of being that allows a person to feel fully connected with themselves and the current moment.
 Through playful experiences, one can build the confidence and skills to manage challenges in other parts of their lives.

 I have over 20 years of experience working with various populations including adolescents, parents, educators, and social service workers providing individual consultation and counselling, facilitating workshops and groups, doing presentations and creating programs that help people to explore their personal passions and deal with life’s challenges from the perspective of an adventurer.